-- Each entrant may enter up to two (2) stories in each of the four (4) sections.
+- Each entrant may enter up to two (2) stories in each of the two (2) sections.
 No photo story may be entered that has won an award in a previous PJ Photo Story Competition.
 A photo story may not be entered more than twice in the same format.
 A specific essay or travelette may be submitted to only one PSA division each year.
 The same essay or travelette may be submitted to another division's essay competition in another year.

 - All Award winning stories will receive four acceptance credits and two title credits for stars 1-5, including Honorable Mentions in Photojournalism.